 Public Speaking & Consulting

 A celebrated speaker, Susan has keynoted or consulted at over 500 organizations around the world.
-She is also a sought-after podcast guest who most recently spoke on The Gallup Podcast with Mohammand Younis about The Most Important Leadership Skill?
+She is host of the popular “Better Understanding” podcast series and a sought-after guest expert on leadership across media platforms, including The Gallup Podcast with Mohammand Younis on The Most Important Leadership Skill?
 Listening.